-The policy of dividend distribution should reflect factors such as the current and future investment environment, fund requirements, domestic and international competition and capital budgets; as well as the interest of the shareholders, share bonus equilibrium and long-term financial planning etc. The cash dividends should be at least 10% of total dividends declared, unless this may be based on the actual profit and capital situation of the current year.
-After the resolution of the shareholders meeting to resolve the distribution of shareholder dividends.
+The policy of dividend distribution should reflect factors such as the current and future investment environment, fund requirements, domestic and international competition and capital budgets; as well as the interest of the shareholders, share bonus equilibrium and long-term financial planning etc. The cash dividends should be at least 10% of total dividends declared, unless the shareholders' meeting resolved based on the actual profit and capital situation of the current year.